Erickbarrera/SimpleKeylogger/README.md

 >#####Server:
 * The server side provides the attacker a single location to view the log files of all the victims.
+* listen on a port with netcat for a remote shell into the machine.

 - - -